 THE DOORS' "WHISKEY, MYSTICS AND MEN": A PRECIOUS OUTTAKE FROM 1969

-Jim Morrison's fascination with poetry, present since 1965 in the music recorded by The Doors, grew even further starting in the fall of 1968.
+Jim Morrison's fascination with poetry, evident in the music recorded by The Doors since 1965, intensified further from autumn 1968 onwards.

-During this period, artistic disagreements with the rest of the band led the frontman to devote more of his energy to writing poetry than to composing songs.
+During this period, artistic disagreements with the other band members led the frontman to devote more of his energy to writing poetry than to composing songs.

-Consequently, on February 9, 1969, Morrison recorded a series of intense poems he had previously written and intended for future projects yet to be defined.
+Consequently, on February 9, 1969, Morrison recorded a series of intense poems he had previously written and intended for future, still undefined, projects.

-The resulting tape also features a rhythmic chant whose poetic form in rhyming couplets flows over the upper range of the singer's vocal range.
+The resulting tape also features a rhythmic chant whose poetic form in rhyming couplets flows over the upper range of the singer's voice.

-This is 'Whiskey, Mystics And Men' (link here), in which the oscillating inflection outlined by Morrison's voice alone conveys a subtle, flowing and slightly nostalgic expressiveness.
+This is 'Whiskey, Mystics And Men' (link here), in which the oscillating inflection outlined by Morrison's singing conveys a subtle, flowing, and slightly nostalgic expressiveness.

-The two short minutes of this moving performance are guided by lyrics that are not entirely straightforward, but in which themes such as the need to enjoy a more authentic and natural approach to reality, as opposed to the manipulations devised by rationality and modernity, can be recognized.
+This moving performance lasts just two minutes and is guided by lyrics that are not entirely straightforward.
+However, themes such as the need to enjoy a more authentic and natural approach to reality, as opposed to the manipulations devised by rationality and modernity, can be recognized.

-Furthermore, the last verse clearly urges the listener to find a new answer to the questions posed by life, emphasizing the importance of the inner sphere as a counterbalance to the consumerism that was already prevalent at the time: "We must try to find a new answer instead of a way".
+Furthermore, the final verse explicitly encourages listeners to find a new answer to life's questions, emphasizing the importance of the inner sphere as a counterbalance to the prevalent consumerism: 'We must try to find a new answer instead of a way'.

-As was often the case, in this short poem the vocal line traced by the singer intertwines with a musically compelling melody, foreshadowing the potential of a real song.
+As was often the case with Morrison, the vocal line traced by the singer in this short poem intertwines with a musically compelling melody, foreshadowing the potential of a full song.

-At that time, The Doors were busy putting together the track list for the LP that was due to be released in the following months ("The Soft Parade," released after grueling recording sessions in July '69).
+At that time (February 1969), The Doors were busy putting together the track list for the LP that was due to be released in some months ("The Soft Parade," released after grueling recording sessions in July '69).

 Among the possible tracks, "Whiskey, Mystics And Men" was also considered.

-Once recorded, both versions proved to be worthy of inclusion on the album.
+Both versions were worthy of inclusion on the album once recorded.
 However, they remained criminally unused, thus becoming precious outtakes for posterity.

-One of the two recordings (link here) reflects the new sounds (horns, strings and other unusual instruments) devised for the arrangements of many songs on "The Soft Parade" LP.
+One of the two recordings (link here) reflects the new sounds (horns, strings and other unusual instruments) devised for many of the arrangements on "The Soft Parade" LP.

-In this case, it is Jesse McReynolds' mandolin (also featured in "Runnin' Blue") and a jug player that accompany Robby Krieger on acoustic guitar (played with the slide technique), Ray Manzarek on keyboards, John Densmore on drums and Jim Morrison on vocals.
+In this case, we find Jesse McReynolds on mandolin (also featured in 'Runnin' Blue'), a jug player, Robby Krieger on acoustic guitar (played with the slide technique), Ray Manzarek on keyboards, John Densmore on drums, and Jim Morrison on vocals.

-Here, the original rhythm of the verses is slowed down, bringing poetry into the deeply evocative realm of a traditional maritime work song (called “sea shanty”) that we might have heard in the 19th century on a sailing ship during strenuous maneuvers or in a tavern frequented by sailors.
+The original rhythm of the verses is slowed down, bringing poetry into the deeply evocative realm of a traditional maritime work song (called “sea shanty”) that we might have heard on a sailing ship in the 19th century during strenuous maneuvers or in a tavern frequented by sailors.

-The swaying cadence of the piece is marked by three distinct elements.
+The tune’s swaying cadence is marked by three distinct elements.

-Firstly, the dark, rounded sound produced by blowing on the rim of the 'Jug' (a handmade instrument typical of 1920’s and ‘30s Jug Band Music, where it replaced the double bass or tuba).
+Firstly, there is the dark, rounded sound produced by blowing on the rim of the 'jug' (a handmade instrument typical of 1920s and ‘30s Jug Band Music, where it replaced the double bass or tuba).

-Secondly, there is the bass drum played by Densmore together with short decorative interludes on the snare drum.
+Secondly, there is the bass drum played by Densmore together with short, decorative snare drums interludes.

 Lastly, the small keyboard that imitates the frequencies of the electric bass, called Fender Rhodes piano bass.
-It is played with the left hand by Manzarek, obtaining a result similar to that achieved almost three years earlier in "Alabama Song".
+Manzarek plays it with his left hand, achieving a similar result to that obtained almost three years earlier in 'Alabama Song'.

-This marked rhythm, evocative of a ship rocking on the waves or beer mugs following the melody of the song, is embellished by the bright and colorful acoustic intertwining of the guitar and mandolin.
+This marked rhythm, reminiscent of a ship rocking on the waves or beer mugs following the melody of the song, is embellished by the bright and colorful acoustic interplay of the guitar and mandolin.

-The tune is further adorned by an unusual type of electric keyboard: the mellotron (introduced in psychedelic pop-rock between 1966 and 1967 and, in 1969, also common in progressive rock).
+The tune is further adorned by an unusual type of electric keyboard: the mellotron (introduced to psychedelic pop-rock between 1966 and 1967, then becoming common in the Progressive Rock genre by 1969).

-The fluid and ethereal lines painted by this instrument are fascinating to say the least: a theme with a sadly refined and elegantly thoughtful atmosphere, similar to the simple motifs released with calculated cheerfulness by 19th-century fairground organs.
+The fluid and ethereal lines painted by this instrument in this version of “Whiskey Mystics And Men” are fascinating to say the least.
+A theme with a sadly refined and elegantly thoughtful atmosphere, reminiscent of the simple motifs released with calculated cheerfulness by 19th-century fairground organs.

-The music just described is encased in the classic structure of this type of traditional work song: a call (the words recited with melancholic austerity by Morrison) receives a answer (the "ta-da-daaa" sung by both Morrison and other participants in the session).
+The music just described fits the structure of this traditional work song perfectly: a call (the words recited with melancholic austerity by Morrison) receives an answer (the "ta-da-daaa" sung by both Morrison and other participants in the session).

-A second version of "Whiskey, Mystics And Men" (link here), also dating from February '69, differs in the irregular waltz kept by the drums, a diverse vocal approach, and a more incisive and essential arrangement (drums, Hammond C3 organ, Mellotron, electric bass, and vocals).
+A second version of "Whiskey, Mystics And Men" (link here), also dates from February '69.
+It differs from the previous one in the irregular waltz rhythm devised by the drums, a diverse vocal approach, and a more incisive arrangement (drums, Hammond C3 organ, Mellotron, electric bass, and vocals).

-In particular, it is the electric bass, played by the excellent session musician Harvey Brooks, that dominates the song with its low, pervasive and robust notes, whose contours are at once rough and nuanced.
+Notably, the excellent session musician and electric bassist Harvey Brooks dominates the song with the low, pervasive and robust notes, whose contours are simultaneously rough and nuanced.

 Morrison's intonation becomes aggressive, at times angry, charged with a biting determination and an impetuous urgency.

-A vaguely blues-tinged solo by Krieger, whose opening idea would be revisited in "Land Ho" during the recording of the LP "Morrison Hotel", completes this more rock-oriented transposition of the original poem.
+This more rock-oriented transposition of the original poem is completed by a vaguely blues-tinged solo by Krieger, whose opening idea would be revisited in 'Land Ho' during the recording of the LP 'Morrison Hotel'.

-Having found no place among the tracks on "The Soft Parade" or even on the following album ("Morrison Hotel", released in February 1970), "Whiskey, Mystics And Men" was finally returned by its author to the realm of pure poetry: on December 8, 1970, Morrison recorded a new series of poems in the studio, including this composition.
+Having found no place among the tracks on "The Soft Parade" or even on the following album ("Morrison Hotel", released in February 1970), "Whiskey, Mystics And Men" was finally returned by its author to the realm of pure poetry.
+In fact, on December 8, 1970, Morrison recorded a new series of poems in the studio, including this composition.

-An epilogue full of circular sarcasm, that comes back to the artistic starting point from which these verses originated in February 1969.
-An end which does not do justice to an underrated song, extremely significant from a historical and musical point of view.
+It is an epilogue full of circular sarcasm, that goes back to the artistic starting point from which these verses originated in February 1969.
+This ending does not do justice to an underrated song that is extremely significant from both historical and musical perspectives.

 My book "The Doors Through Strange Days"- The most comprehensive journey ever made through The Doors' second LP, is available on Amazon.com, .uk, .it, .mx, .ca, etc.